rush17m/cs5170_tenantAI_final/README.md

 # Tenant.AI Chatbot

-This repository contains the code for a webapp that aims to provide guidance to residents of Massachusetts about any tenanycy related concerns they may have.
+This repository contains the code for a webapp that aims to provide guidance to residents of Massachusetts about any tenancy related concerns they may have.
 It features a **Retrieval-Augmented Generation (RAG) full-stack chatbot application** built with **Python, FastAPI, Redis, React and OpenAI's GPT-4o.** The chatbot specializes in answering questions about tenancy rights of the residents of Massachusetts.

+The webapp also includes some official resources about tenants laws, rights and help centers that are available to the residents of Massachusetts.

 The chatbot has been heavily inspired by a similar [project](https://github.com/ruizguille/tech-trends-chatbot)